PhaniVikash/Portfolio/README.md

-# What is thi Project
+# What is this Project
 This is a web app to showcase my python projects
 ### web developments